 - Works to regulate and normalize mood.

-- Alleviate symptoms associated with Alzheimer’s and Parkinson’s disease.
+- Alleviate symptoms associated with Age-related memory loss and poor nerve health.

 - Inhibits the growth of tumors.

 Yes, ashwagandha is quite impressive.
 But for the time being I’ll keep this article focused on its ability to help the body deal with stress.